aamiransari072/TalentScout/Readme.md

 - Open your browser and navigate to http://localhost:8501.

-# Usage Guide
+## Usage Guide
 Launching the App:
 After running the app, you'll be greeted with a welcome message and guided through a series of questions.

 # Step-by-Step Information Gathering:

-Enter details like your full name, email, years of experience, and technical skills.
+Enter details like your
+- full name
+- email
+- years of experience
+- technical skills.
 Respond to dynamically generated questions crafted by the AI model.

 Candidate Evaluation:

 Once all questions are answered, the assistant evaluates your responses using predefined criteria.